We may earn commission from the links in this post

 Add bread improvers.
 Nowadays many brands of store-bought yeast come with bread improvers already added.
-Simply switching from plain yeast to yeast containing improvers will dramatically improve the quality of your bread.
+Simply switching from plain yeast to yeast containing improvers will dramatically improve the quality of your bread made in a bread machine.
 Alternatively or in combination, a tablespoon or two of lecithin granules will give your bread a softer, lighter texture, and crushed Vitamin C (ascorbic acid) tablets will strengthen your dough and assist with rising.
 Using starchy water, such as water in which potatoes or pasta have been boiled, will also improve your dough.

 Don’t skimp on kneading.
 Kneading develops the gluten in the dough—under-kneaded dough will be heavy, flat and dull.
 Knead for ten minutes minimum as a guide, until the dough feels satiny and pliable.
 A good test of gluten development is to hold a small portion of dough up to the light and stretch it.
 Light should be visible through the dough before it tears (this test works best with non-wholemeal doughs).